-- Ontario Regulation 101/97 - Head of council: \$7500 + 85 cents per elector - All other offices: \$5000 + 85 cents per elector - Maximum amount for parties etc. after voting day 10% of the above calculated amounts. - The clerk's calculation of the spending limit is final.
+- Ontario Regulation 101/97 - General Spending Limit: - Head of council: \$7500 + 85 cents per elector - All other offices: \$5000 + 85 cents per elector - Spending Limit for Parties, etc. - Maximum amount for parties etc. after voting day 10% of the above calculated amounts. - The clerk's calculation of the spending limit is final

-SPENDING LIMIT (cont'd)
+Spending Limits (Cont'd)

-- The clerk will provide both candidates and third party advertisers with two certificates: - preliminary estimate when filing a nomination form or when registering as a third party advertiser, based on the 2014 voter's list - Amount based on the 2018 voter's lists which will be provided by September 25 - The higher of the two amounts is the spending limit. - A 10% spending limit is in effect for parties and expressions of appreciation after the close of voting.
+- The clerk will provide both candidates and third-party advertisers with two certificates: - preliminary estimate when filing a nomination form or when registering as a third-party advertiser, based on the 2018 voters' list - amount based on the 2022 voters' lists which will be provided by September 25 - The higher of the two amounts is the spending limit.